 CEQ's implementing regulations instruct EIS preparers to "identify the agency's preferred alternative, if one of more exists in the draft statement and identify such alternative in the final statement unless another law prohibits the expression of such a preference" (40 CFR 1502.14(e)).
-GSA's preferred alternative is to implement Alternative 2 as described in Section 2.3.
+GSA's preferred alternative is to implement the Proposed Action as described in Section 2.1.